Maulorian/-Maulorian.github.io/index.md

 ## Project 4 : Creating a multiplayer Flappy Bird in the Browser

-I'm a competitive gamer and usually competitive game happen in a multiplayer scenario where players are synchronized across machines to a game state that occurs on a centralized server.
+I'm a competitive gamer and usually competitive game happen in a multiplayer scenario where players are synchronized across machines to a game state which occurs on a centralized server.

 Because I like engineering problems, I had to learn how such a system works.
 As it turns out, **Game Networking** is a very hard engineering problem.
-I choosed to make a multiplayer mode of the famous game _Flappy Bird_, and called it Flappy Piggy Online.
+I chose to make a multiplayer mode of the famous game _Flappy Bird_, and called it Flappy Piggy Online.

 During this project I had to learn about a lot of different networking techniques used in today's multiplayer game such as Counter Strike, Overwatch and Apex legends:
 - Client prediction